leanswift/leanswift.github.io/ecommerce/pages/add-ons/multiwarehouse/5.0.0/usermanual-multiwarehouse.md

 3. The stock display is only available on the product detail page, not the list page or cart page.

 4. For Configurable products, cumulative stock from all stock zones is displayed for each child item.
-This will be displayed only with
-   Order Grid extension.
+This will be displayed only with the Order Grid extension.

-5. Multiwarehouse mapping in configuration can't be removed after syncing inventory.
+5. Once the product inventory is synchronized with Magento, it is not possible to remove the warehouses configured in the settings.

 [Go to Top](#table-of-contents)